exercism/rust/docs/ABOUT.md

-Rust is a systems programming language focused on three goals: safety, speed, and concurrency.
+Rust aims to bring modern language design and an advanced type system to systems programming.
 Rust does not use a garbage collector, but instead ensures safety and optimizes code at compile time.
 The concept of [ownership](https://doc.rust-lang.org/book/ownership.html) is how Rust achieves its largest goal, memory safety.

 Rust core and the standard library contain a minimal set of functionality.
 Rustaceans are encouraged to add features, in the form of libraries called _crates_, to the language and then share them on [crates.io](https://crates.io/).